-- The talks are given to a small group of people and all the proceeds, after the cost of the hall is deducted, are given to charity. - The notes are based on information found on the public websites of Wikipedia, Tate, National Gallery, Oxford Dictionary of National Biography, Khan Academy and the Art Story. - If a talk uses information from specific books, websites or articles these are referenced at the beginning of each talk and in the 'References' section of the relevant page.
-The talks that are based on an exhibition use the booklets and book associated with the exhibition. - · Where possible images and information are taken from Wikipedia under an Attribution-Share Alike Creative Commons License.
+- My talks and notes are produced with the assistance of AI systems such as ChatGPT, Google Gemini and Microsoft Bing. - They are also based on information found on public websites such as

-• If I have forgotten to reference your work then please let me know and I will add a reference or delete the information.
+- Wikipedia, Tate, National Gallery, Louvre, The Met, Oxford Dictionary of National Biography, Khan Academy and the Art Story. - If they use information from specific books, websites or articles these are referenced at the beginning of each talk and in the 'References' section of the relevant page.
+The talks that are inspired by an exhibition may use the booklets and books associated with the exhibition as a source of information. - Where possible images and information are taken from Wikipedia under an Attribution-Share Alike Creative Commons License. - If I have forgotten to reference your work then please let me know and I will add a reference or delete the information.